 Minor because: The M&TE can be retested and the results are clearly within the prescribed acceptance standards (i.e., the error was a documentation error and not evidence of an M&TE that was out of calibration.)

--than-minor if: If the issue requires an evaluation of out of tolerance, lost, or damaged M&TE that indicates questionable acceptability for previous inspection or test results indicating the need to re-inspect or re-test.
+More-than-minor if: If the issue requires an evaluation of out of tolerance, lost, or damaged M&TE that indicates questionable acceptability for previous inspection or test results indicating the need to re-inspect or re-test.

 18. Audits